alanzanattadev/redux-request-state/README.md

-# redux-fetch-state
+# redux-request-state

-Data fetch state managment for redux and react.
+Request state managment for redux and react.
 Handles "loading", "impossible to fetch data" and "already loaded" states easily.

 It's hard and boring to create actions linked to a request, you have to make a PENDING one, a SUCCESS one, and an ERROR one,